areaDetector/ADUVC/uvcSupport/README.md

 #### Installation:

-Provided is a script that can be used for easily installing libuvc on a debain based machine.
+Provided is a script that can be used for easily installing libuvc on a linux.

 ```
-bash installlibuvc.sh
+./install-libuvc.sh
 ```

-It clones the github repository containing the library, runs cmake, and installs the libs into the appropriate folder.
+It clones the github repository containing the library, runs cmake, and installs the include files and built libraries into the appropriate folders.
 Once this script has been run, simply compile the driver from the top level ADUVC directory.

+Optionally, you may also edit the script to uncomment the `sudo make install` command, which will install libuvc to a system location.

 #### Additional tools:

-Also included in this directory is a folder titled cameraDetector.
-Within this directory is a helper .cpp file that contains code for discovering UVC devices connected to the specific machine.

-The README.md file in said directory contains information on compiling and running the tool.
-Make sure to first install libuvc and then run the tool, prior to booting the IOC, as there are several values that must be passed to the IOC in the configuration.
+This directory contains two additional simple tools for helping with setting up your ADUVC IOC.

+For both, you will need to install libuvc with the script as described above.
+See the README files in the appropriate directories for more details.

+The first utility is a camera detector program, which is used to find supported operating modes and connection attributes for cameras.
+The second is a simple program that tests image acquisition using libuvc and OpenCV for a specified camera.

+Before creating an IOC for the device, use the camera detector program to find the following information that will be required for the configuration later on.

 These include:

-* Serial Number (really a const char*)
+* Serial Number
 * Framerate
 * Resolution (X and Y)
 * Video Format